tiendoan246/Windows-Ldap-Active-Directory/README.md

 A utility library for querying the LDAP active directory.

 Using:

-Create instance of ILdapQueryService
-Call Query method
-Pass username for searching, skip for list all users in Ldap Active Directory
+Create instance of ILdapQueryService ldapQueryService = new LdapQueryService() Call Query method Pass username for searching, skip for list all users in Ldap Active Directory.